HaxeFlixel/flixel-docs/documentation/00_getting_started/01-install-haxeflixel.html.md

 This makes `lime` available as a command (alias for `haxelib run lime`).

-To compile to desktop and mobile targets, you have to make sure you have run their respective `lime setup` commands are completed, each are specified in the [OpenFL platform docs](http://www.openfl.org/documentation/setup/platforms/).
+To compile to desktop and mobile targets, you have to make sure you have run the respective `lime setup` commands.
+Each are specified in the
+[OpenFL platform docs](http://www.openfl.org/documentation/setup/platforms/).

 ## Updating HaxeFlixel